 - How we can help with disabilities (including mental health) - we offer to manage the impact of a disability, including specific learning differences, mental health, autism spectrum and long term medical conditions.

-- Counselling and Psychology Interventions Team(CAPIT) offers a range of therapeutic interventions for students experiencing emotional or psychological issues.
+- Counselling and Psychotherapy Services(CAPS) offers a range of therapeutic interventions for students experiencing emotional and psychological issues.

 We will work with you to enable you to thrive

 Wellbeing and Student Support provide a range of services that can help you to develop the personal resources and skills you need to navigate the challenges and opportunities of student life.

 We will support you in a number of ways